10 Ram Trucks Stolen At Once From Chrysler Factory, Suspects On The Loose

 — Detroit Free Press (@freep) May 4, 2018

 Digital Trends added that the total number of missing trucks may have been as little as eight, with one vehicle already recovered by Friday afternoon.
-The truck that was found had ran out of gas.
+The truck that was found had run out of gas.

 According to the manager of the Vehicle Identification at the National Insurance Crime Bureau, most of the car thefts in the country are pulled off by organized gangs or theft rings.